Disney Style

 Despite the movie including his name in the title, Tim Burton’s The Nightmare Before Christmas was not directed by Tim Burton!
 Since Burton was busy with Batman Returns, the movie’s responsibility fell to his Disney Animation colleague Henry Selick.
 The Nightmare Before Christmas was also Selick’s feature directorial debut!
 Tim Burton only spent about 8-10 days on set during the two year production period.

-More on Kait Around The Kingdom: The All-New Mickey Mouse Club
+More on Kait Around The Kingdom: Cotton Candy Couture

 3. 400 Different Heads Were Used For Jack Skellington During Filming